minaburo/archi/lpwan-architecture.md

 --- abstract

-This document defines the SCHC architecture.
+This document defines the LPWAN SCHC architecture.

 --- middle

 # Introduction {#Introduction}

+The IETF LPWAN WG defined the necessary operations to enable IPv6 over selected Low-Power Wide Area Networking (LPWAN) radio technologies.
+{{rfc8376}} presents an overview of those technologies.

+The core product of the working group is the Static Context Header Compression (SCHC) {{rfc8724}} technology.

+SCHC provides an extreme compression capability based on a state that must match on the compressor and decompressor side.
+That state if formed of an ordered set of Compression/Decompression (C/D) rules.
+The first rule that matches is used to compress, and is indicated with the compression residue.
+Based on the rule identifier (RuleID) the decompressor can rebuild the original bitstream based on the residue.

+{{rfc8724}} also provides a Fragmentation/Reassembly (F/R) capability, in
+order to cope with constrained (Maximum Transmit Unit (MTU), which is typically less than the IPv6 minimum link MTU of 1280 (see section 5 of {{rfc8200}}) on an LPWAN network.

+As a compression and fragmentation method, SCHC is agnostic to the protocol and the layer that employs is.
+The C/D peers may be different for different layers, and the F/R operation may also be performed between different parties, or different sub-layers in the same stack.
+If a protocol or a layer requires additional capabilities, it is always possible to document more specifically how to use SCHC in that context, or to specify additional behaviours.
+For instance, {{I-D.ietf-lpwan-coap-static-context-hc}} extends the compression to CoAP {{rfc7252}} and OSCORE {{rfc8613}}.

+SCHC is also designed to be profiled to adapt to the specific necessities of the various LPWAN technologies to which it applies.
+Appendix D. "SCHC Parameters" of {{rfc8724}} sts the information that needs to be provided in the LPWAN technology-specific documents that provide the profiles.
+As an example, {{rfc9011}} provides the profile for LoRaWAN networks.

+# SCHC Operation {#Operation}

-The base operation and the definition of the SCHC compression & Fragmentation are now described in several documents published by the LPWAN working group.
+The base operation and the definition of the SCHC C/D & F/R are now described in several documents published by the LPWAN working group.

 Among them: